-NO2 Levels in 2010
+NO2 Levels In 2011

-None of the monitoring sites recorded exceedances of either the National or New Jersey Air Quality Standards for NO2 during 2010.
-The highest 12-month (calendar year) average concentration of NO2 recorded was 0.022 ppm at the Elizabeth Lab site located at Exit 13 of the New Jersey Turnpike (Table 2, page 6 and Figure 9, page 8).
-At Bayonne, there was one measurement of the 1-hour average NO2 concentration above 0.100 ppm.
-This occurred at Elizabeth Lab on a different day.
-The site that measured the highest 98th percentile of the daily maximum NO2 concentrations in 2010 was Elizabeth Lab with 0.071 ppm (Table 2, page 6 and Figure 13, page 10).
-The site that measured the highest 3year average of the 98th percentiles from 2008 to 2010 was also Elizabeth Lab with 0.073 ppm (Table 2, page 6 and Figure 12, page 9).
-All sites in New Jersey met the new 1hour NO2 standard.
+None of the monitoring sites recorded exceedances of either the National or New Jersey Air Quality Standards for NO2 during 2011.
+The highest 12-month (calendar year) average concentration of NO2 recorded was 0.024 ppm at the Elizabeth Lab site located at Exit 13 of the New Jersey Turnpike (Table 2, below and Figure 6, page 6).
+The maximum annual average concentration of NO recorded in 2011 was 0.027 ppm, at the Columbia WMA site (Table 2, below and Figure 7, page 6).

+There were no exceedances of the 1-hour average NO2 NAAQS of 0.100 ppm, although the Elizabeth Lab and Newark Firehouse sites each measured a 1-hour average NO2 concentration that equaled 0.100 ppm as a maximum for 2011.
+The site that measured the highest 98th percentile of the daily maximum 1-hour NO2 concentrations in 2011 was Elizabeth Lab with 0.071 ppm (Table 2, below and Figure 8, page 7).
+The site that measured the highest 1-hour NO2 design value for the 3-year period from 2009 to 2011 was also Elizabeth Lab with 0.071 ppm (Table 2, below and Figure 9, page 7).
+All sites in New Jersey met the new 1-hour NO2 standard.
 While national health and welfare standards have not been established for Nitric Oxide (NO), it is considered to be an important pollutant that contributes to the formation of ozone, fine particles and acid rain.
-The maximum annual average concentration of NO recorded in 2010 was 0.021 ppm, also at the Elizabeth Lab site (Table 2, page 6 and Figure 10, page 8).